isomerpages/nlb-discovereads/_diy-resources/preschool-resources/Discover Science.md

 ***Tuning-in Song: Hickory Dickory Dock***<br>

-A tuning-in song is a simple, yet important component to include when introducing children to new concepts, especially abstract ones.
-It acts like a fun hook and energises them for the actual learning activity later.
+<p>A tuning-in song is a simple, yet important component to include when introducing children to new concepts, especially abstract ones.
+It acts like a fun hook and energises them for the actual learning activity later.</p>

 ![Alt text for image on Isomer site](/images/hickorydickorydock.png)